 “Casting all your care upon Him, for He cares for you.”

 The word “all” here does not mean “every” burden but the whole of our burdens.
-The emphasis in this passage is not on casting each individual anxiety, but on casting the whole of one’s life on the Lord.
+The emphasis in this passage is not on casting each individual anxiety but on releasing the whole of one’s burdens on the Lord.
 He does not say, “Cast the big burdens and keep the little ones.”

-“All” indicates that Christians face both a variety and significant amount of “anxiety:” personal, family, employment, future, friends.
+“All” indicates that Christians face both a variety and significant amount of “anxiety:” issues revolving around personal, family, employment, future, friends.

 We need to come to the place where we realize that God is utterly sufficient for any problem that may come into our lives.

 Before we can experience God’s sufficiency, we need to realize our insufficiency to live the Christian life.